rricajos/PHP/README.md

 I humbly acknowledge that I am using ChatGPT to generate so much code on my own because it is a tool that allows me to study this language in great depth effectively.

-My goal is to differentiate the various ways to achieve the same result, questioning which one is the most optimal.
+In fact, my goal is to know various ways to achieve the same result, questioning which one is the most optimal.
+Example - ¿Should I use native php array like [1,2,3] or the ArrayObject to get data from an external API (depends)?

 ## Native PHP vs PHP Extensions/Modules